 Assembly/Compiler Coding Rule 23.
-(MH impact, MH generality) Break up a loop long sequence of instructions into loops of shorter instruction blocks of no more than 18 instructions.
+(MH impact, MH generality) Break up a loop long sequence of instructions into loops of shorter instruction blocks of no more than the size of LSD.

 Assembly/Compiler Coding Rule 24.
-(MH impact, M generality) Avoid unrolling loops containing LCP stalls, if the unrolled block exceeds 18 instructions.
+(MH impact, M generality) Avoid unrolling loops containing LCP stalls, if the unrolled block exceeds the size of LSD.